uptane/deployment-considerations/regulations_and_standards.md

 # Regulations and Standards Relevant to Uptane

 This page aims to provide the Uptane community with up-to-date information on the status of regulations and standards that may directly affect the evolution of the Uptane Standard.
-By keeping abreast of these changes, mandated by both government agencies and industry best practices, we can ensure that Uptane will help the automtive industry achieve compliance, and support continuing improvement of cybersecurity defenses.
+By keeping abreast of these changes, mandated by both government agencies and industry best practices, we can ensure that Uptane will help the automotive industry achieve compliance, and support continuing improvement of cybersecurity defenses.

 [**EVITA “E-safety Vehicle Intrusion Protected Applications, 2011**](https://argus-sec.com/e-safety-vehicle-intrusion-protected-applications-evita/)
 According to the source cited above, this standard can be described as “an automotive cybersecurity initiative co-funded by the European Union, intended to improve the resilience of the automotive on-board network to attacks from new V2X applications, as well as the physical attacks made possible by the physical access that attackers can have to vehicles in the public environment.
 Through a process of identifying E/E use cases, analyzing potential threats, and their associated risk, EVITA developed a series of security requirements for on-board networks.
 This was then distilled into a standard recommending hardware and software architectures to fulfill the defined security requirements.”